marol1210/tabris-connect-migration-guide/README.md

 ## Prerequisites:

-- Github repository with source code of the application that is built on Tabris Connect
+- Github repository with source code of the application that is built on Tabris Connect.
+You need an admin rights in order to configure secrets consumed by the build job.

-	> Building applications which source code is hosted elsewhere is possible but out out of the scope of this guide.
+	> Building applications which source code is hosted elsewhere is possible but out of the scope of this guide.

 - Apple certificate (development or distribution) with corresponding iOS provisioning profile
   - `*.p12` file (incl passphrase if certificate was encrypted)